 It’s best to eat a no bake pie within 24-48 hours because the homemade whipped cream isn’t stabilized like Cool Whip.

 However, I’ve had leftover pie in my fridge for up to a week after serving.
 The whipped cream will deflate a little, but the pie is still edible.

-Yes, you can freeze no bake pies.
+Yes, you can freeze this gingerbread pie.
 In fact, I prefer freezing over refrigerating because it makes the pie easier to cut into clean slices.

 To thaw a no bake pie, transfer it to the refrigerator a few hours before you want to serve it.